Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 connect node and react there is so many ways but i use proxy for this example noted app.get is just want to get data from server note app.post is write and can read noted

+commit 42,
+(react)
+pass pros as useState data to component noted when declare variable checked with ternary value is in or not noted add time and distance noted option time value with nested loop noted